nicobrevin/jruby-jsvc/README.markdown

 to be on your path, and expects the `commons-daemon` jar to be installed in to `/usr/share/java/commons-daemon.jar`.

-1. Install jsvc-jruby.
+1. Install jruby-jsvc.
 You can either check it out from source and build it, or install the debian packages from the downloads page.

 1. Take a look at `example/lib/crazy_daemon.rb` - you need to create an object